 One year in the meadow.

 Spring, summer, autumn and winter: what happens over a year in our apple meadows?
-A short tour of twelve lively, vibrant months.
+A short tour of twelve lively, vibrant months of the apple growing season.

 Winter wonderland.
 Snow covers the tracks into the apple meadows.
 The air is fresh.
 The sun hangs low in the sky.
 The barometer has sunk even lower.
 A quiet hum breaks the silence.
 Electric cherry pickers pick a path between the rows of trees.
 Skilfully and mindfully, we wield our pruning shears among the bare branches.
 Snip.
 Snip.
 Snip.